-Eurasian Resources Group has designed the ERG Cobalt Initiative to ensure that customers can purchase cobalt with confidence.
+Eurasian Resources Group has designed the clean cobalt initiative to ensure that customers can purchase cobalt with confidence.

-- Compliance with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals
+o Compliance with the OECD Due Diligence Guidance

 The importance of clean cobalt

 A vital component of lithium-ion batteries that power electric vehicles and storage systems for renewable energy, cobalt is a key driver of the global transition to a low carbon economy and the Fourth Industrial Revolution.
 It is estimated that the number of EVs worldwide will jump from 3.2 million in 2017 to 130 million in 2030 with cobalt demand increasing by as much as 47 times by that point.

 More than 65% of cobalt’s global supply comes from the DRC, a figure which is set to increase further and, while providing significant growth opportunities, this natural endowment comes with its own set of challenges including risks associated with human rights infringements and unethical business practices.
 Of particular concern is the use of child labour and the human rights issues associated with artisanal and small-scale mining (ASM), a sector that accounts for between 20-25% of global cobalt production.
 ERG recognises the urgent need for metal suppliers to commit to ensuring that cobalt is produced and sourced responsibly and sustainably and to support the efforts of its customers.

 We are committed to supporting local communities in its areas of operation, including Metalkol RTR.
 In 2017 the Group pledged more than US$1 million to support a three-year partnership with the Good Shepherd International Foundation in the Kolwezi area.
 This partnership is helping approximately 1,000 vulnerable children to access basic education and other services such as counselling, healthcare and access to referral systems for physical abuse.